Kathleen Key: Personal life

 In the early 1930s, Key had a well-known love affair with silent-film actor Buster Keaton, who was married at the time.
 As told in Marion Meade's biography of Keaton, the actor attempted to call off the relationship, but Key flew into a jealous rage and ransacked his MGM dressing room, which caused her to be virtually blacklisted afterward by the movie industry.
 Sidney Skolsky, a Daily News columnist, sent Keaton a joking telegram, reading: "Congratulations.
 Hear you are off Key."
 It was also reported that the dressing-room fracas was sparked by Keaton refusing to give Key a monetary loan.

 Death

-After her retirement in 1936, Keys spent the rest of her days in moderate comfort at the Motion Picture Country House in Woodland Hills, California, where she died at the age of 51, from undisclosed causes, in 1954.
-She was interred at Valhalla Memorial Park Cemetery.
+On December 22, 1954, Key died from cirrhosis of the liver.
+She was buried at Valhalla Memorial Park in North Hollywood, California.